ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The subsequent steps depend on the data source used to construct the scenario.
-Data with different input formats from different sources requires different preprocessing steps before they can be converted into an ``ARTIST`` scenario. may have to be handled differently to create scenarios in ``ARTIST``.
+Data with different input formats from different sources requires different preprocessing steps before it can be converted into an ``ARTIST`` scenario.
 This tutorial shows how to convert STRAL and PAINT data to create usable scenarios for ``ARTIST``.
 The solar tower ray tracing laboratory `STRAL <https://elib.dlr.de/78440/>`_ is a ray-tracing software, and `PAINT <https://paint-database.org/>`_ is the first FAIR database for operational data of concentrating solar power plants.

 We will first cover the workflow for PAINT data.
-If you are only interested in STRAL, please jump to :ref:`stral`.
+If you are only interested in STRAL, you can jump directly to :ref:`stral`.

 .. _paint: